How to start a

 Step 1: Gather Your Sisterhood

-Start with one group journal before branching into multiple “circles.”
+Start with one group before branching into multiple “circles.”

 2